ajs-voices/once-upon-a-dream/scenes/010-pumpkin-pie.md

 To Alex: _Do you even have room enough to eat anything else?_

 I saw a familiar figure walking up the stairs.
 He was looking down at his phone as he passed in front of me.
-"You might trip if don't look up."
+"You might trip if you don't look up."

 He looked at me with a start but it went away with a smirk.
 "Yeah.
 I might trip over those big feet in my way."